MikaeI/frax/README.md

 **Next we want to render something based on our template.
 Using the frax-method we perform render and define state at the same time.**

 The first argument should in this case be a string which denotes the name of the section being rendered.
 This name corresponds to the naming in the template object.
 The second argument contains the data being passed.
-A frax- method with these two parameters defined will render markup in the body-element of the web page.
+A frax-method with these two parameters defined will render markup in the body-element of the web page.

 ```javascript
 frax([